xunoaib/synacor-challenge-solution/README.md

 repeated to modify the value of the orb, with the goal of arriving at the upper right corner with a value of 30.

-Furthermore, an hourglass seems to force us to not only produce the correct answer, but produce it in **a minimal number of steps**.
+We can observe some rules:
+- The starting room (vault antechamber) can't be visited twice (orb resets).
+- The ending room (vault door) should not be visited before the puzzle is solved.
+- After a certain number of steps, the orb evaporates.
+This presumably forces us to find a solution which involves a **minimal number of steps**.
 What fun!
+- (Perhaps some others I've forgotten)

 We can apply BFS (in [solve_vault.py](solve_vault.py)) to identify the shortest path from the antechamber to the goal satisfying the objective: